andreasdan/Black-Squares-of-the-Chessboard/README.md

 must touch exactly 14 squares.
 It is not allowed for the pawn to enter the same square more than once.

+Options to test exercises while running the program, are included in a console menu (System.in).